Sing! Move! Act! Compose! Play!

 Register through the City of Toronto Fun Guide using bar code 3279283.

 Spring Term: March 31st - June 2

 The spring session has been delayed until April 7 in response to the ongoing COVID-19 situation.

 For more information about ASOP in North Toronto, contact Barbara Frum at 416-395-6123.

 All classes take place on Wednesdays from 4–6 p.m. in the Community Hall of West Neighbourhood House (formerly St. Christopher House), 248 Ossington Ave. (at Dundas Street West).

-More information about our ASOP contact West Neighbourhood House!
+For more information about ASOP in Downtown West, contact West Neighbourhood House!